 Trecento AM also manages employee savings plans for hundreds of employees from different companies.
 Employee savings plans are already an important social initiative in themselves.

 None of the FCPEs managed by Trecento AM has an outstanding amount of more than 500 million euros, which explains why Trecento AM does not publish a report for these funds setting out the methods for taking ESG information into account.

 However, the management company undertakes, when the investments of the FCPEs are not made directly in stocks or bonds, to select external funds (UCITS or FIA) with SRI, ESG or solidarity labels.

 Trecento Asset Management was one of the first signatories to the PRI in France (2015).
-The Transparency report is available on the website.
+The Transparency report is available here.